What’s New With Google Analytics 4

 Google Analytics is used by millions of organisations, large and small, to better understand customer preferences and develop better experiences for them.
 With more commerce shifting online and businesses under increasing pressure to make every marketing dollar count, digital analytics insights have never been more important.

 Google Analytics 4 was released in October 2020, and it is the most recent version of the company’s analytics package (GA4).
-The new property launched with a slew of new features, and Google has already delivered numerous upgrades in the first quarter of 2021, so now is a good opportunity to review everything that’s new in GA4.
-We’ll also discuss why now is the best time to upgrade to GA4.
+Google Analytics 4 (GA4) launched with many new features, and Google rolled out several updates in early 2021.
+It’s a good time to explore GA4’s new offerings and consider upgrading.

 Millions of businesses and websites utilise Google’s Analytics reporting service to track user activity across web domains, mobile apps, and offline APIs.
 Most businesses are familiar with this platform as a tool for tracking web traffic, monitoring vital marketing channels, and measuring key performance indicators (KPIs).
-Google Analytics 4 is a new version that is more user-friendly.
+Google Analytics 4 is a new, more user-friendly version.

 What is Google Analytics 4 and how does it work?

-The new Google Analytics is described by Google as a next-generation approach to “privacy-first” tracking, x-channel measurement, an AI-based predictive analytics all in one place.
-The new Analytics can fill in data for website traffic and user behaviour without relying on “hits” from every page by using Google’s powerful machine learning algorithms.
+Google describes the new Google Analytics as a next-generation “privacy-first” tracking system, offering cross-channel measurement and AI-powered predictive analytics in one place.
+The new Analytics can infer website traffic and user behaviour data without relying on page “hits,” thanks to Google’s advanced machine learning algorithms.

-If you’re new to Google Analytics, this isn’t the first time we’ve introduced a new platform.
-Google Analytics 4 is the culmination of several revisions of Google Analytics over the years.
+For those new to Google Analytics, this isn’t the first introduction of a new platform.
+Google Analytics 4 represents the evolution of Google Analytics through various updates over the years.

-However, Google took a significant step forward last year.
-They introduced a Google Analytics “App+Web” solution, which was essentially Google Analytics for Firebase plus web-tracking capabilities.
-This was essentially a beta launch for Google Analytics 4, which is based on the same App+Web tracking approach as before—but with a slew of new features.
+Last year, Google made a significant advancement.
+They rolled out a Google Analytics “App+Web” solution, which was essentially Google Analytics for Firebase with added web-tracking capabilities.
+This served as a beta launch for Google Analytics 4, which builds on the same App+Web tracking foundation but introduces many new features.

 The new Google Analytics 4 highlights